mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 territory becomes more about who has the bigger guns rather than the bigger armies.

-Interstellar navies patrol the stars, creating some of the first ship- to-ship battles that were not solely based upon weapons fire.
+Interstellar navies patrol the stars, creating some of the first ship-to-ship battles that were not solely based upon weapons fire.
 New advances in armor technology allowed for boarding parties and hostile breaching actions upon ships in space, and elite soldiers begin to receive specialist zero-G training.
 Planetary combat is